SkyTrain for Surrey, not LRT!

 Commuters angry after San Francisco light rail tracks blocked twice in one day

 Commuter chaos: San Francisco light rail commuters were snarled when two separate incidents blocked light rail tracks during the morning rush hour.
-At 8:30 AM, SF Muni’s Twitter reported that the busy “N Judah” light rail line was disrupted by a motor coach that got disabled on top of the tracks.
+At 8:30 AM, SF Muni’s Twitter reported that the busy “N Judah” LRT line was disrupted by a motor coach that got disabled on top of the tracks.
 The stalled coach bus disrupted service during the busy morning rush hour period, and was cleared one hour later at around 9:30 AM.

 At apprpoximately the same time (9:30 AM), a train on the “T Third” line was involved in a collision with an SF Muni bus.
 According to the San Francisco Chronicle, a MUNI bus made a left turn in front of a moving train.
 As a result, two light rail operators and two passengers were injured.
 Light rail service was replaced by shuttle buses and disrupted for well over an hour before being restored at 10:40 AM.